symfony-cmf/symfony-cmf-docs/bundles/core/multilang.rst

 Refer to the `PHPCR-ODM documentation`_ for details on persisting documents in different languages.

-Choosing a global translation strategy
+Choosing a Global Translation Strategy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 PHPCR-ODM supports multiple different strategies for persisting translations in the